AuburnSounds/Dplug/README.md

   * VST plugin client

 ### dplug:window
-   * implements windowing for Win32, Cocoa, Carbon and X11
+   * implements windowing for Win32, Cocoa and Carbon

 ### dplug:gui
    * Needed for plugins that do have an UI